The Noises of Art

 In fine art, one of the theoretical strictures that militated against the consistent and cohesive evolution of intermedial, visual-acoustic experimentation was late modernism’s self-critical tendency.
 This was a determination, according to the art critic Clement Greenberg, to ‘eliminate from the effects of each art and every effect that might be conceivably borrowed from or by the medium of any other art’ in order to narrow down each art’s sphere of competence, stake out its own territory, and define what is ‘unique and irreducible to itself’.
-However, the policy of austerity could not be enforced nor the magnetism of mediums resisted.
+However, the policy of austerity could neither be enforced nor the magnetism of mediums resisted.
 Pop Art, Conceptualism, happenings, installations, and in particular the activities of the neo-Dadaist movement Fluxus in the 1960s gave rise to works that elude categorization, and also to a variety of reciprocal inspirations between and across visual art, music, dance, and creative writing.
 For example, the visual artist Robert Rauschenberg was influenced by the work and writings of Cage who, in turn, applied the processes of random composition in his music to the production of visual art.
 Conceptualism restated Duchamp’s prioritization of idea over making, and his belief that the artist was free to engage in any medium.
 These convictions resulted in works such as Robert Morris’s seminal sculpture Box with the Sound of its Own Making (1961) in which ideation, process, and product, and visuality and (in Cage’s view) musicality are of a piece.